dotnet/runtime/src/clr/README.md

 Engage, Contribute and Provide Feedback
 ---------------------------------------

 Some of the best ways to contribute are to try things out, file bugs, and join in design conversations.
 You are encouraged to start a discussion by filing an issue, or starting a thread in the [.NET Foundation forums].
+If you are having issues with the Full .NET Framework or .NET Runtime and need to file issues, the best ways to file a bug are at [Connect](http://connect.microsoft.com/VisualStudio) or through [Product Support](https://support.microsoft.com/en-us/contactus?ws=support) if you have a contract.

 Looking for something to work on?
 The list of [up-for-grabs issues](https://github.com/dotnet/coreclr/issues?q=is%3Aopen+is%3Aissue+label%3Aup-for-grabs) is a great place to start.